Daniel-De-la-Cruz-Vill/Credit-card-fraud-detection-with-LightGBM/README.md

 ## Fraud detection and imbalanced data
 Fraud detection is one of the most common problems addressed with Machine Learning.
 An ML model can detect frauds in data by training itself on a large number of samples and understanding their common patterns, thus being able to detect anomalies.
 Usually, these anomalies represent a very small minority in the data, which leads to an imbalance problem.
-ML models have trouble training on imbalanced data because they make it so that, if the model simply predicts that none of the data is fraudulent, the model obtains high accuracy scores without learning to detect frauds.
+ML models have trouble training on imbalanced data because, by predicting that none of the data is fraudulent, models obtain high accuracy scores without learning to detect frauds.
 Therefore, various techniques have been developed to handle this case.

 ## The project